radiql/types-visualization/README.md

 # types-visualization
-A collection of data types commonly used in data visualization
+A collection of data types commonly used in data visualization stories